 Over the last weeks, we’ve been doing a lot of paid media audits.
 The goal is simple: cut away the unnecessary fat and ensure the media budget is invested properly with maximum return.

 We’ve listed 5 common issues we’ve come across in these audits.
 Interestingly enough, the larger budgets all had the most waste.

-The result is tragic: acquisition is reduced in favor of defense, and it is forgotten that branded search captures people that are already deep in the purchase funnel thanks to other channels, rather than acquires new people.
-Not a good approach when trying to maximize budget for acquisition.
+The result is tragic: acquisition is reduced in favor of defense, and it is forgotten that branded search captures people that are already deep in the purchase funnel thanks to other channels, rather than acquiring new people.
+Not a good approach when trying to maximize the budget for acquisition.

 Remember: you don’t expect your date to want to marry you on your first date.
 It happens, but it usually doesn’t.
 Does that mean you’ll stop dating?

-We’ve seen a whole series of campaigns on facebook and programmatic where budget has shifted primarily from prospecting to retargeting, as the “retargeting campaigns have a better cost per sale or lead”.
+We’ve seen a whole series of campaigns on Facebook and programmatic where the budget has shifted primarily from prospecting to retargeting, as the “retargeting campaigns have a better cost per sale or lead”.
 Just like with the branded search, retargeting cost should be considered incremental to prospection cost.